 If calories are king, why does portion size matter?
 The traditional diet focused on calorie intake and how the foods you ate contributed to weight gain or loss.
-Today, the focus has shifted from calories alone to the ways portion size contributes to weight loss and management.
+Today, the focus has shifted from calories to how portion size contributes to weight loss and management.
 We debunk health and diet myths by looking at the question: if calories are king, why does portion size matter?

 Studies concerning dieting have shown improvements in fat loss and weight management when individuals are mindful of how much they eat.
-In addition, regardless of the type of calorie, when you control the portions and exercise, you achieve your fitness and body goals a lot faster.
+In addition, regardless of the type of calorie, when you control the portions and exercise, you achieve your fitness and body goals much faster.

 If you burn more than what you eat, you can start losing weight quickly.
 For example, even if you consume foods dense in calories, you can still reduce your overall fat and weight loss by reducing the portion size of “unhealthy” food groups.

-Reaching your weight goals requires a combination of healthy foods in the correct portions and exercise.
+Eat healthy foods in the correct portions and calories, and exercise.

 Reducing the intake of calories through daily exercise and portion size can produce the most significant reductions in waist circumference and body fat percentage.
 However, if you don’t have the time to exercise every day, reducing how much you eat to lose weight is better.

 When you eat more than what you spend, you gain weight, monitor your portions, and include healthier calories.
 A balanced approach is the easiest way to improve your long-term well-being.
-But, while calories are king, portion size may be the new queen!
-You can reach your health and fitness goals faster by eating a healthy diet, drinking more water, and exercising at least 30 minutes a day.
+But while calories are king, portion size may be the new queen!
+You can reach your health and fitness goals faster by eating a healthy diet, drinking more water, and exercising at least 30 minutes daily.